MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/governance-complaince-oracle-landing-zone.md

 # Governance and compliance for Oracle on Azure VMs landing zone accelerator

-This article describes how holistically govern Oracle workload on Azure IaaS throughout its lifecycle.
-The article explores specific design elements and provides target recommendations for Oracle workload on Azure IaaS governance and compliance.
+This article describes how to holistically control Oracle workload on Azure VMs landing zone accelerator throughout its lifecycle.
+You also learn to explore specific design elements and provide governance and compliance recommendations for Oracle workload on Azure VMs landing zone accelerator.

 ## Design considerations

 When you deploy your Oracle workload to Azure, take the following design consideration to build robust environments.

 ### Security and access control

 - Ensure encrypted communication between database and its clients.
 - Use RBAC to ensure the least privileged access to your database server and data (including backups).